wuseal/JsonToKotlinClass/README.md

 # JsonToKotlinClass

 A plugin for Kotlin generate Kotlin data class code from a json string

-A plugin for Kotlin to convert Json String into Kotlin data class code
+A plugin for Kotlin to convert Json String into Kotlin data class code (Json to Kotlin)

+### Update Log
+#### 1.1
+1.Add property keyword config setting like ('var' or 'val'),the default keyword changed to 'val'.

 ### How to use
 * Search 'JsonToKotlin' in Intellij Idea Plugin Repositroy Or AndroidStudio Repository And Install it.